0xChijioke/TEStudy/src/dapp_analysis10_5_24.md

 Write a short reflection (200 words) on how the characteristics of a complex system relate to decentralized applications (DApps) based on your understanding.
-Ensure the reflection is natural and aligns with your writing style.
-Use examples or concepts discussed in class to support your reflection.
-Aim for clarity and coherence in your response.

 # Reflection on Complex Systems in DApps